 Tell the client why you are calling and how your call will be important to his or her business.
 Be clear and use short sentences.
 Explain what steps are required on the customer’s part.
-Ask to confirm the order, reciting back information or addresses etc. Answering who, what, and why questions at the beginning of the call is the best way to win more time for conversation.
+Ask to confirm the order, recite back information or addresses, etc. Answering who, what, and why questions at the beginning of the call are the best way to win more time for conversation.

 Be cheerful, enthusiastic and confident in your speech.
 Think of how you can make the client benefit from your call, what issues you can help him to solve, etc. Explain this clearly.

 When the client starts talking during the call, the best thing you can do is not interrupt, and listen.
 Either the client answers your question or lists some objections.
 When the client gets interrupted, they tend to get frustrated and form a negative attitude toward you.
 A negative attitude kills a deal.

 Capturing attention via phone in 8 seconds is a tough goal but we are sure you can reach it.
 It simply requires some outbound calling skills and a good idea of what to start with.
 To be more confident, include introductory phrases into the script, offered by outbound calling solutions.

 Use a powerful Lead Management System and Predictive Dialer to think about the deal, not about dialing.

 Use this advice to earn the client’s attention and keep it.
 Good luck!